joeldenning/bandicoot-loki/README.md

 # bandicoot-loki
-The bandicoot service injector type for loki
+A bandicoot plugin for injecting loki databases into bandicoot services